Offshore work begins on relocating US base on Okinawa

-TOKYO (AP) — Japan’s government has started offshore construction work on relocating a U.S. Marine base on Okinawa.
+TOKYO (AP) — Japan’s government started offshore construction work Monday on relocating a U.S. Marine base on Okinawa.

-Monday’s step marks the beginning of the main construction to move Marine Corps Air Station Futenma to Henoko, a less populated area on the island.
+The step marks the beginning of the main construction to move Marine Corps Air Station Futenma to Henoko, a less populated area on the island’s east coast.

 It comes just days after U.S. Defense Secretary Jim Mattis during a visit to Tokyo reaffirmed with Japanese leaders that the Henoko plan is the only option.

-Workers are to dump large concrete blocks into sea to create undersea silt curtains to reduce environmental impact.
+Workers are to dump large concrete blocks into sea to create undersea silt curtains to reduce environmental impact — a process needed before creating a coastal embankment and subsequent landfill.

-The relocation has stalled for over 20 years due to persistent protests.
-About 100 people gathered outside a U.S. base near the construction site to protest.

 Most Read Stories